lara-martin/NLP-class/homeworks/hw1.md

 =============================================================

-## Question 1: Corpora (30 points)
+## Question 1: Handling Corpora (30 points)
-In this question, you'll be doing some basic counting of words---the Hello, "World" of NLP.
+In this question, you'll be doing some basic counting of words---the "Hello, World" of NLP.

-You will need to load up the ``en_ewt`` subcorpus of the Universal Dependencies corpus. % You may use the Huggingface ``datasets`` module to assist, or you may download and load the files yourself.
+You will need to load up the ``en_ewt`` subcorpus of the [Universal Dependencies](https://universaldependencies.org/) corpus.
+You may use the Huggingface ``datasets`` module to assist, or you may download and load the files yourself.
 Note that in its raw form UD is distributed as a collection of specialized ``conllu`` files---the Huggingface ``datasets`` library handles parsing those ``conllu`` files for you.
 For this assignment, do not run your code on the test data.
 <span style="color:red"> **If you use the test data, you will not receive full credit!** </span>

-A. Read through the documentation discussing the format of the dataset:  [https://universaldependencies.org/docs/format.html](https://universaldependencies.org/docs/format.html)
+1. Read through the documentation discussing the format of the dataset:  [https://universaldependencies.org/docs/format.html](https://universaldependencies.org/docs/format.html)

   * Using this documentation, verify to yourself that the first sentence has 29 tokens (nothing to turn in).
-  * With that understanding, compute the number of sentences in both the training and development splits?
+  * Compute the number of sentences in both the training and validation splits.
-  (Hint: you'll want to use _train_ and _validation_ splits!)
   * On average, how many words are there per sentence for each split?

 	You can use any method you want to compute the number and averages (e.g., Linux commands, or a small Python or Java program).
 Turn in what you wrote.

 While it is a good idea to question your data, especially if it looks strange/not what you expected, for this question you can take these tokens as they are: assume that, for _some_ application, they are useful.